Archive for the ‘ HomeGain Surveys ’ Category

 HomeGain’s 2012 National Home Ownership Satisfaction Survey Results

-HomeGain, the first company to provide free instant home valuations online, announced the results of its 2012 Home Ownership Satisfaction Survey.
+HomeGain, one of the first companies to provide free instant home valuations online, announced the results of its 2012 Home Ownership Satisfaction Survey.
 Homeowners were asked whether they were satisfied with owning a home and whether price appreciation or depreciation was a factor.
 Over 1,400 home owners from across the nation were surveyed.

 Overall, 72 percent of surveyed homeowners indicated that they were satisfied with owning a home and 28% said they were dissatisfied.
 When asked if price appreciation was the primary reason for their satisfaction, only 24 percent said yes.
 Seventy-six percent listed other reasons for being satisfied.
 The most popular responses were pride of ownership, and freedom to control what type of home improvements and upgrades go into their homes.